Festivals & Events

 The first day of the festival features the Shizuka no Mai dance performance, based on the story of Lady Shizuka, a famous figure of Japanese history and literature.

-The dance interprets the heroine's story from the “Tale of Heike," a 14th-century classic of Japanese literature.
-Princess Shizuka was in love with the warlord Minamoto no Yoshitune, but his rival Yoritomo seized her.
-When she refused to submit to him, she was imprisoned and her children executed.
+The dance interprets the heroine's story from the ”Tale of Heike”, a classic of ancient Japanese literature.
+Lady Shizuka was in love with the warlord Minamoto no Yoshitsune.
+She was captured by a rival warlord Yoritomo and either killed or died by suicide, depending on the account.

 The yabusame tournament of horseback archery takes place on the last day of the festival.
 Showing off essential samurai skills, each competitor must shoot an arrow at the target while his horse is galloping at full tilt.